 - 15-amp motor

 - D-handle design

 - Difficult to get ahold of customer service

 RYOBI Compound Miter Saw – Best for Small Woodworking Ideas

 Ryobi’s best miter saw comes with a 24-tooth carbide-tipped blade that will slice through a variety of wood thicknesses and types without slipping or having difficulty, and this blade will stay sharp through heavy usage to give you fast, clean cuts.
 The spindle lock makes it easy to swap blades out of the fly to keep up with your projects, and it ensures you don’t have to stop and lose your groove as you work.
 This product runs on a battery as a cordless system, but the battery and charger don’t come as part of the package when you buy it.
 Instead, you have to buy them separately.

 There is a machined and cast miter scale on this best miter saw to help improve the accuracy levels of each of your cuts to ensure they fit together smoothly.
-When you order it, this saw comes as a bulk packed option to cut down on the packing materials, and there is a three-year manufacturer’s warranty on each purchase that will protect you from damage or defects.
+When you order it, this compound sliding miter saw comes as a bulk packed option to cut down on the packing materials, and there is a three-year manufacturer’s warranty on each purchase that will protect you from damage or defects.
 There is a dust port connection that helps to suck dust away and keep your workspace clean throughout your project’s duration.

 - Three-year warranty

 - Spindle lock system